How to ship tobacco products nationally and internationally

 Depending on the size and time-sensitivity of your shipment, Eurosender offers several options to choose from.

-When shipping cigarettes internationally, you should make sure that you know how to properly prepare your package for transport.
-These simple instructions will surely help you send cigarettes by post or via courier services:
+When shipping tobacco internationally, you should make sure that you know how to properly prepare your package for transport.
+Products such as cigars, pipe tobacco and cigarillos must always be sent in their original sealed packaging.

 - Place the tobacco inside a plastic bag to avoid contact with water.